John Nicolson: BBC

-While a student, John Nicolson appeared on BBC Scotland's Mr Speaker Sir – a series pitting undergraduate debaters against prominent politicians and public figures.
-He went on to replace Magnus Magnusson as presenter of the show.

-He returned from Washington D.C. to work full-time for the BBC when offered a job presenting the network 'DEF 2' youth strand discussion programme Open to Question.
+He moved back to the UK from Washington, D.C. to work full-time for the BBC when offered a job presenting the network 'DEF 2' youth strand discussion programme Open to Question.

-After three series he moved to London as one of the launch reporters for the BBC's flagship Sunday politics programme On the Record.
+After three series Nicolson moved to London as one of the launch reporters for the BBC's flagship Sunday politics programme On the Record.
 He made the documentary 'A Question of Consent' for the BBC's Public Eye.
 The documentary examined the discriminatory laws targeting gay men in the UK, and asked why the Conservative Party continued to support them.

 He went on to work as a reporter for a range of high-profile BBC news and current affairs shows including Panorama, Assignment, and Newsnight.

-He also presented Watchdog Healthcheck on BBC1, appeared as a panellist on Radio 4's comedy show The News Quiz, and was a guest reporter on both the BBC's arts magazine The Late Show and its travel show Holiday.
-He was a correspondent on numerous live General Election, European Election, and Budget programmes.

-He was the BBC presenter on 11 September 2001 when the Twin Towers in New York were attacked, anchoring and providing live commentary on BBC News 24 and BBC One – a broadcast which won the BBC a Foreign Press Association award for best live breaking news coverage.
-Of the broadcast, Nicolson has said, "My time on air seemed dream like, with hours passing in an instant, and yet individual moments seeming to linger endlessly."
+Nicolson was the BBC presenter on 11 September 2001 when the Twin Towers in New York were attacked, anchoring and providing live commentary on BBC News 24 and BBC One – a broadcast which won the BBC a Foreign Press Association award for best live breaking news coverage.
+Of the broadcast, Nicolson said, "My time on air seemed dream like, with hours passing in an instant, and yet individual moments seeming to linger endlessly."

 ITV

-After more than fifteen years at the BBC, Nicolson moved to ITV as a presenter, anchoring both ITV 1 news bulletins, and the ITV News Channel show Live with John Nicolson, a three-hour morning news magazine.
+He has said in later years that he preferred the interview environment at ITV.
+In stark contrast to the BBC, his ITV bosses were happy to go over time if the party's press office was unhappy with his probing questions to a politician.